yosefGhanem/NeflixMenu/README.md

 # NeflixMenu
-Click on hamburger menu to give you cool effect
+Click on a hamburger menu to give you cool effect